 Exabyte Data Convention¶

-We employ a proprietary JSON-based data convention that supports storing materials, simulations and compute properties in an organized and easy-to-navigate manner.
-It is designed with collaborative access to data in mind and have a flexible permission scheme allowing for complete privacy and wide publicity.
-More at:
+We employ a data convention that supports storing materials, simulations and properties in an organized and easy-to-navigate manner.
+It is designed with collaborative access to data in mind, and has a flexible permission scheme allowing for complete privacy or wide publicity.

 We store all data about simulations and materials.
-Data originated from web application is automatically organized and searchable within the "Analytics" page (see below).
-Data originated on command line is accessible from within the web application and can also be further imported and organized for future search and potential use in advanced analytics / data mining / machine learning applications.
+Data originated from web application is automatically organized and searchable within the web interface.
+Data originated on command line is accessible from within the web application, and can also be further imported and organized for future search and potential use in advanced analytics / data mining / machine learning applications.
 We further explain our approach here.